Commentary on the New Testament

 41 Moreover, demons came out of many people, shouting, “You are the Son of GOD!”
 But he rebuked them and would not allow them to speak, because they knew he was the Messiah.
 42 At daybreak, Jesus went out to a solitary place.
 The people were looking for him and when they came to where he was, they tried to keep him from leaving them.

 Demons are not stupid or ignorant.
 They know the scriptures well, as Satan demonstrated when he tempted the Lord Jesus in the wilderness (Matthew 4,1-11).
 After all, the Messiah was the one who would destroy Satan's rule.
 Therefore, the special attention of all dark forces was on him.
 Satan's goal from the beginning was to overthrow Jesus and thereby thwart GOD's plan of salvation.
 First, the devil tried to seduce Jesus.
 Persecution came later, which ultimately culminated in Jesus' death on the cross.
-Satan and his demons obviously knew full well that Jesus was the Messiah and that GOD had given him authority over all demons and evil spirits.
+The demons did not fear Jesus because he is GOD, but because they knew perfectly well that he is the promised Messiah and that GOD had given him authority over all demons and evil spirits (Matthew 8,29).
 From these two verses it is clear that even the demons knew how to distinguish between GOD and His Son.
 In addition, this statement also confirms that Son of GOD is a synonym for Christ (= anointed one).
 In Matthew 4,8-11, Satan tempted Jesus by offering him all the kingdoms of the earth for possession.
 This would make no sense if Satan had believed that Jesus was GOD, since GOD owns the whole world.
 In this respect, this would not have been a temptation for Jesus if he knew that he was GOD.
 Furthermore, Jesus told the devil to worship GOD and not himself.

 Luke 7,16